dacostapiece/callhome/README.md

 7) Checks if SSH tunnel is established, if not, exit with error
 8) If not any exit error, checks autossh existing process<br>

-The goal with this command is recover current Raspberry device IP address for Tunnel VPN and a create a file in SSH Server, another script will<br> read this file over there and know which IP address to ping it back to test "Callback VPN" connection from SSH Server to Raspberry itself<br>
+The goal with this command is recover current Raspberry device IP address for Tunnel VPN and a create a file in SSH Server, <br>another script will read this file in the SSH Server and knows which IP address to ping it back to test "Callback VPN" connection from SSH Server to Raspberry itself<br>
-Later in this project we've realized we could simply tell SSH Server to ping raspberry.example.com which is an FQDN that's often update from<br> Raspberry to Cloudflare API to expose Raspberry's VPN IP address, but for the time being, we won't update this script logics.<br>
+Later in this project we've realized we could simply tell SSH Server to ping <b>raspberry.example.com</b> which is an FQDN that's often update from<br> Raspberry to Cloudflare API to expose Raspberry's VPN IP address, but for the time being, we won't update this script logics.<br>

+This scripts runs on startup with autossh.service<br>
+And runs every 05min as cronjob<br>
 Logs for this script are stored in /tmp/autossh_script.log

 <b>MYIP.PY</b><br>